Polly Renton: Death and legacy

 On 28 May 2010 she and her four-year-old daughter, Rosita (‘Sita’) Fenwick-Wilson, were killed in a car crash as she drove to interview nurses at a remote medical clinic in Kenya.
 Her one-year-old son and his nanny were also in the car but survived the crash.

 The Rosita Trust was set up in 2011 in memory of Renton and her daughter, Rosita, principally to carry on the running of MEDEVA, which continued to train journalists in Uganda, Tanzania and Rwanda as well as Kenya for several years.
-The trust’s patrons are David Dimbleby, David Frost and David Puttnam.
+The trust's patrons were David Dimbleby, David Frost and David Puttnam.